cloudFPGA/Doc/README.md

 please follow the step-by-step procedure in the [Manual documentation compilation](#howto-manual-documentation-compilation) section.

-### 1.1 HowTo - Automated documentation compilation
+### 1.1 How to automatically compile the documentation

 As mentioned above, an new compilation of the overall cloudFPGA documentation is triggered whenever a commit to this current [Doc](https://github.com/cloudFPGA/Doc) repository occurs.